Glasstone Research Fellowships in Science

 Under the terms of the bequest, Glasstone Research Fellowships can be held at the University of Oxford at the departments of Chemistry, Computer Science, Engineering, Materials, Mathematics, Physics, Statistics, and in the discipline of Plant Sciences within the department of Biology.
 The Medical Sciences, and the disciplines of Earth Sciences, Zoology and Biochemistry (unless related to Plant Sciences) are outside the scope of the fellowship scheme.
 Interdisciplinary research is very welcome, but the main research approach should fall within the scope of the bequest.

 Glasstone Fellowships are now allocated in advance to departments via an even distribution model whereby every eligible department receives the same number of fellows, with each department being allocated one of the 8 fellowships that are normally available over a 4 year period on a rota basis.
-The allocation order is Statistics, Computer Science, Engineering, Plant Sciences, Physics, Mathematical Institute, Materials, and Chemistry.
+The allocation order is Statistics, Computer Science, Engineering, Biology (Plant Sciences), Physics, Mathematical Institute, Materials, and Chemistry.
+2023 Fellowships will be awarded in Engineering and Plant Sciences.
+Fellowships for October 2024 start dates will be awarded by the Department of Physics and the Mathematical Institute.
 Departments will advertise the fellowships on the university job portal when available.